Compensating Factors In Mortgage Qualification On Manual Underwrites

 - The new housing payment shock is less than 5% of the current rental payment or lower

 - The borrower is willing and able to put more than the minimum down payment required on the home purchase

-- Mortgage borrowers who have two months reserves and has a history of accumulate savings is a great compensating factor
+- Mortgage borrowers who have three months of reserves and has a history of accumulating savings is a great compensating factor

 - Borrowers having regard for credit and showing a history of re-established or established credit